stas-sultanov/docs/process/continous-production.md

 # Plot

-Continuous Production is a flow production method that should be considered for best efficiency.
-The goal of implementing is to build a process of transforming idea into value in the most efficient way.
+Continuous Production is a flow production method that allow to build most efficient process of transformation Idea into the Value withi the software soultion lifecyle.The goal of implementing is to build a process of transforming idea into value in the most efficient way.
 By efficiency I consider time and money.

 For example: